blockades/scanner/README.md

 > rpcpassword=test

 Bitcoin sever does not automatically create the full transaction index, so you will need to ensure that you have the flags enabled.
+You do this by issuing the following command on the command line when you are initiating the bitcoin server.

 > bitcoind -daemon -reindex -txindex